eifos-git/graphene-monitor/README.md

     $ source venv/bin/activate
     $ python3 setup.py install

+To verify that everything is working as intended run:

+    $ python3 cli.py --config="./examples/test_config.yaml"

+A message that a website is reachable should appear every 10 seconds.

 ## Getting Started

 The Quickstart section in our documentation is a good place to